 Similarly, most DCs have opportunities to streamline pre-pick set-up time, post-pick staging tasks, and to reduce time spent handling exceptions (stock outs, wrong item in slot, etc.).
 Building in these workflow changes can eliminate wasted minutes from every work assignment.

-It’s important to note that companies using voice as part of a work execution system can implement these types of workflow improvements without making any changes to their warehouse management system (WMS), slotting, or other material handling systems.
+It’s important to note that companies using voice as part of a a warehouse optimization solution can implement these types of workflow improvements without making any changes to their warehouse management system (WMS), slotting, or other material handling systems.

-Calculating the Gains Given Two Different Scenarios – Case Picking and Piece Picking
+Calculate Potential Productivity Gains in Case Picking and Piece Picking

 The following two examples illustrate how the different approaches to using voice can translate into distinctly different levels of benefit in simplified case- and piece-pick scenarios.